Nozzles and discs

 Nozzle size

-The size of the nozzle orifice defines its calibre, which in turn defines the link between the nozzle's pressure and flow rate.
+The size of the nozzle orifice defines its size, which in turn defines the link between the nozzle's pressure and flow rate.
 The colour of the nozzle defines its size.
-For ISO nozzles, there are standard tables which define the flow rate according to the colour of the nozzle and the pressure used.
+For ISO nozzles, there are standard tables that define the flow rate according to the colour of the nozzle and the pressure used.

 P: Pressure